 Learn more about the Turtle Nest Protection Program.

 A reptile with prehistoric lineage, the alligator has a very distinctive appearance with its armored lizard-like body and a long muscular tail and powerful jaws.
 Hundreds of alligators make their home in the lagoons and ponds on Fripp Island.
 While fascinating creatures, alligators are dangerous and it is illegal to feed them.
-Please be sure to observe the posted rules.
+They also can be found on the beach in standing water or tidal pools.
+Please be sure to observe the posted rules and to READ HERE for more safety info.

 Fripp Island is surrounded by and contains a diverse and interesting wildlife, one the largest and most intelligent of these creatures is the bottlenose dolphin.
 In the waters around Fripp, there are two primary populations which are here year-round: a harbor population and marsh population.
 Though bottlenose dolphins are the most common species of dolphin and can be found in temperate and tropical waters across the globe, our populations exhibit a feeding behavior that is not found anywhere in the world except for a small stretch of U.S. Atlantic coast.
 This technique is called strand feeding, and involves a pod of dolphins chasing a school of fish onto a bank, such as beach or muddy shore.
 Then, with a huge burst of energy, they take turns heaving their bodies onto land to catch the stranded fish.
 This unique type of hunting raises the question of how these behaviors are passed on between generations: are they taught or inherited?
 Our head naturalist at Fripp Island Resort, Megan Grams, is trying to find some answers to that question through her Dolphin ID project.
 The dorsal fins of dolphins are like the human fingerprint; they are unique to each individual, so through observation and identification, Megan hopes to see if there is any interaction between the marsh and harbor populations, which could indicate a possible avenue for genetic or behavioral dissemination.
 She expects to one day develop a smartphone app which can be used as guide for anyone to identify and get to know our local dolphins!